I wrote a little bit about the affordability of Paleo on my What is Paleo? post.

 (FYI: These are also a few of the extremely effective things that we did to eliminate over $50,000 worth of debt a few years ago and also what we did to be able to choose to take turns bringing home the bacon so that one of us could stay home with the kids which is something that is important to us right now).

 1- Make a budget and stick to it!

 How many times have you heard that phrase?
 It’s cliche, no doubt, but have you ever actually done it?
 And if so, have you stuck to it?
 It doesn’t really matter how much money we make if we are spending more than we’re earning.
 It’s what every corporation does and its really as simple as adding and subtracting.
 Dave Ramsey explains it as putting “every dollar on paper on purpose” each month.
 It doesn’t have to be complicated.
 I like Excel but really all you need is a piece of paper and a pen with what comes in and what goes out.
 If you’ve never done this or its been a while since you’ve done it, you might be shocked at how much money goes to each category.
-Here are some free forms from Dave Ramsey to get you started and I highly recommend Dave’s books and tools.
+I highly recommend Dave’s books and tools.
 His podcast is a hoot, by the way.

 2- “If you fail to plan, you plan to fail” (Benjamin Franklin)

 Menu planning is key for us.
 We like to plan weekly.
 We don’t do anything fancy, just write out the 7 dinners that are going down for the week (breakfasts and lunch are usually eggs, leftovers or salads), the couple treats we plan on baking if any, the staples we’re running out of and we shop from that list.
 Usually that’s just protein and produce since we…